 2015 Clinical Trial

-A clinical trial, completed Spring 2015, demonstrated that Make Parenting A Pleasure® is effective in improving outcomes for stressed families.
+A clinical trial, completed in Spring 2015, demonstrated that Make Parenting A Pleasure® is effective in improving outcomes for stressed families.
 This study was a randomized clinical trial, with a wait-list control condition involving a sample of 59 matched participants with children aged birth to 8 years of age.
 Outcomes included improved symptoms of parental depression, improved parenting skills and knowledge of child development.
 Read the complete report here.

 A non-experimental evaluation of Make Parenting A Pleasure® by Colorado State University Extension was conducted with a subject group of 746 parents.
 Findings at the 24-month follow-up assessment show significant improvements in long term outcomes in the following areas:

 - Overall Parent Functioning